-No. Project Goals Supported Geographic Areas Needs Addressed Funding 11 Child Abuse Listening Mediation Rehab Public Facilities and Infrastructure Improvements City of Santa Barbara - Other Public Facilities and Infrastructure CDBG: \$61,168 Description To rehabilitate and make accessibility improvements in the first floor restroom of CALM's program offices.
-Target Date for Completion 06/30/2022 Estimate the number and type of families that will benefit from the proposed activities 850 Location Description 1236 Chapala St. Planned Activities This project would include refinishing and retiling walls and floors, replacing plumbing fixtures, installing new bathroom stall dividers, building out storage, and replacing doors, the door frame, and hardware.
+No. Project Goals Supported Geographic Areas Needs Addressed Funding 11 Santa Barbara Neighborhood Clinics Eastside Family Dental Clinic Public Facilities and Infrastructure Improvements City of Santa Barbara - Other Public Facilities and Infrastructure CDBG: \$37,181 CDBG-CV: \$28,028 Description The installation of safety glass partitions to decrease the spread of ae related to COVID-19 and remodel lobby waiting room.
+This will increa safety of our low-income and homeless patients and staff.
+Target Date for Completion 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities 3600 Location Description 923 N Milpas Stree t Planned Activities This project would include refinishing and retiling walls and floors, replacing plumbing fixtures, installing new bathroom stall dividers, building out storage, and replacing doors, the door frame, and hardware.